ValGRY/Data-Science-Projects/The Red Wine/README.md

 **Using the .regplot() Seaborn method**
 ![5](https://user-images.githubusercontent.com/98930412/172062177-8e2ffb4a-1b5e-4bcd-bd0c-7dcd74ee3430.png)

-I can see some points that deviate from the line but the line still matches the overall shape of the data pretty good.
+I can see some points that deviate from the line, but the line still matches the overall shape of the data pretty well.

 ## Modeling

 **Train/Test Split**
-Subsetting our data into our dependent and independent variables
+Subsetting data into dependent and independent variables.
-Split the data by useing the train_test_split() sklearn function.
+Split the data by using the train_test_split() sklearn function.
 The test size = 75% of the data, and test size = 25%.

 **Making a Linear Regression model (first model)**
-Creating linear regression model by useing linear_model.LinearRegression()
+Creating linear regression model by using linear_model.LinearRegression()
 Training the model on our test data.
-Evaluating success of the model by looking at R-Squared coefficient score
+Evaluating success of the model by looking at R-Squared coefficient score.
 Score of 46.8% means that I have a lot of work to do.
 Ploting the predictions against the actual result.
 Use scatter()
 ![6](https://user-images.githubusercontent.com/98930412/172064115-75e1b3e2-9b9d-4979-91db-6334741eaa26.png)

 **Making a Linear Regression model (second model): Ordinary Least Squares (OLS)**
 Creating X and y
-For Ordinary Least Squares Regression I nedd to reassign X the value of adding a constant to it.
+For ordinary Least Squares Regression I need to reassign X the value of adding a constant to it.
 train_test_split()
 Creating and fitting the model 2
 Evaluate the model with .summary()
 R-Squared coefficient score is 46.9%
-Let's predict dependent variable y by using .predict()
+Let's predict dependent variable by using .predict()
 Building a scatterplot
 ![7](https://user-images.githubusercontent.com/98930412/172064960-3009fc9f-3074-4749-8d6e-1533094f252f.png)